ssmirr/216/27.01/selection-sort.md

 # Exercise 27.01:

-Write a selection sort method.
+Write a selection sort method, and run it ▶ to see if it can sort the provided array in main method.
+Then submit the Google Form at the bottom of the page.

 ```java | {type: 'script'}
 import java.util.Arrays;